Arm Lift (Brachioplasty)

 Brachioplasty Plastic Surgery

-If you are afraid to wear sleeveless tops and shirts in public because of excess skin hanging from your arms, resulting in a “batwing” effect, plastic surgeon Dr. Young Cho can alleviate the stress and help you be able to wear the clothes you want to with an arm lift procedure.
+If you are afraid to wear sleeveless tops and shirts in public because of excess skin hanging from your arms, resulting in a “batwing” effect, plastic surgeon Dr. Young Cho can alleviate the stress and help you be able to wear the clothes you want to with an arm lift (Brachioplasty) procedure.

 Also known as a brachioplasty, this procedure uses tissue and skin tightening techniques to remove the excess skin and stubborn fat deposits sometimes present on the upper arms.
-You can expect the following from your arm lift procedure:
+You can expect the following from your arm lift (Brachioplasty) procedure:

 - Removes fat and skin from upper arms